wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic-tuning.rst

 Although Wazuh is not affected by the Apache Log4j2 Remote Code Execution vulnerability (CVE-2021-44228), we still recommend to apply a workaround.

-To mitigate the Log4Shell vulnerability, take the following steps on each one of the Elasticsearch/ODfE nodes.
+To mitigate the Log4Shell vulnerability, take the following steps on each one of the Elasticsearch nodes.

   #.
 Create the custom JVM options files folder.